 Tests that are required to diagnose Covid-19

-This is how Covid-19 antibody tests and Covid-19 diagnostic tests are completely different.
-A Covid-19 antibody test is mainly performed on any individual to determine that the person is having or had Covid-19 in the past or the person is having antibodies that can fight Covid-19 or not.
+This is how corona antibody test and Covid-19 diagnostic tests are completely different.
+A covid antibody test is mainly performed on any individual to determine that the person is having or had Covid-19 in the past or the person is having antibodies that can fight Covid-19 or not.
 On the other hand, a diagnostic test just detects the presence of Covid-19.

 However, all these tests are of no worth if you do not make a wise decision of staying away from the risk factors of Covid-19.
 In case you have noticed any of the symptoms of Covid-19 in you or your loved ones, inform your local healthcare service provider.